betr-io/terraform-provider-mssql/docs/resources/user.md

 * `port` - (Optional) The port of the SQL Server.
 Defaults to `1433`.
 Changing this forces a new resource to be created.
 * `login` - (Optional) SQL Server login for managing the database resources.
 The attributes supported in the `login` block is detailed below.
 * `azure_login` - (Optional) Azure AD login for managing the database resources.
 The attributes supported in the `azure_login` block is detailed below.
+* `azuread_default_chain_auth` - (Optional) Use a chain of strategies for authenticating when managing the database resources.
+This auth strategy is very similar to how the Azure CLI authenticates.
+For more information, see [DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-go/wiki/Set-up-Your-Environment-for-Authentication#configure-defaultazurecredential).
+This block has no attributes.
+* `azuread_managed_identity_auth` - (Optional) Use a managed identity for authenticating when managing the database resources.
+This is mainly useful for specifying a user-assigned managed identity.
+The attributes supported in the `azuread_managed_identity_auth` block is detailed below.

 The `login` block supports the following arguments: